Help & support

-Type telephone service for people who are deaf, hard of hearing or have a speech impairment.
+Type telephone service for people who are deaf, hard of hearing or have a speech disorder.

-Relay service for people who are deaf, hard of hearing or have a speech impairment.
+Relay service for people who are deaf, hard of hearing or have a speech disorder.

 For more info, visit the National Relay Service.
 You’ll need to register with the NRS before using their service.

 Voice relay number

 Voice relay service for people who have a speech disorder.